Simple Steps to a Productive Day

 What if it were possible to accomplish more in a day without feeling pulled in a million directions?
 What if you could structure your day to attend to the most important tasks first?

 You can’t really manage time because it is, well, time.
 You can’t corral it.
 You can’t stop it or speed it up.
 But you can manage your activities.
 The problem most people have is that they try to manage their time by keeping track of information and priorities in their mind.
 The brain is not designed to hold on to and maintain a list of everything that you need to accomplish.
 The brain is designed to be used as a problem solving organ.
 Think of the brain as a factory not a warehouse and give it the structure it needs to function well.

 The other thing that we know about the brain is that the brain is drawn toward congruity and completion.
-This is why it is important to have goals.
+This is why it is important to set clear goals.
 Our brain will then want to align our daily activities with those goals.
 It is also drawn toward activities where completion is a given.
-This is one reason that we often find ourselves emptying the dishwasher when the plan was to contact three possible clients or write 1,000 words on the book.
+This is one reason that we often find ourselves emptying the dishwasher or folding laundry when the plan was to contact three possible clients or complete your weekly newsletter.
 We can easily see the end of household tasks.
 Other tasks are not so clear.
 This is why having a system for managing our tasks and setting priorities is so important.